Belkasoft CTF 6: Write-up

 Now you can continue with the p.8 above.

 We hope you enjoyed the CTF "Bogus Bill".
-If so, please share your feedback on your social accounts using the #BelkaCTF tag.
+If so, please share your feedback in your social accounts using #BelkaCTF tag.
 See you next time!

 See also